Maksymdelta/elizabethhau_emilyahn-finalproject/README.md

   Running `speech_to_text.py` gets the transcriptions of the files and stores them in `data/hyp_test`.
 If ran in single mode, `speech_to_text.py` also reports the number and percentage of filler words said in the speech, compares it with the gold standard, and displays a short message.

-  The feedback on filler words upon running `speech_to_text.py` should be displayed in the terminal (only in single file mode) as follows
+  The feedback on filler words upon running `speech_to_text.py` should be displayed in the terminal (only in single file mode) as follows in this sample output.

   ````
     ************* RESULTS ****************